pilotmoon/PopClip-Extensions/README.md

 Thank you for contributing!
 New extensions can be contributed by pull request, as a new folder in the `source` folder of this repo.
 Alternatively simply by zip up your extension and email it to me.
 Contributors, please note the following:

 * By contributing to this repo, you agree that your contribution may be published at [PopClip Extensions](https://pilotmoon.com/popclip/extensions/).
 * Submitting to the repo does not guarantee publication on the website.
 (And if I don't publish your extension there it doesn't mean your extension is bad.
-I curate that page there for the general audience and your extension it just might be more technical or niche.)
+I curate that page there for the general audience and your extension just might be more technical or niche.)
 * I may make changes to any extension submitted.
 * Don't worry about signing the extension, I will take care of that.